HSEMD's Chief Source of Emergency Preparedness Grant Funding

 Through distribution of Homeland Security Grant Program (HSGP) grant funds the U.S. Department of Homeland Security (DHS) enhances the ability of states, local and tribal jurisdictions, and other regional authorities in the preparation, prevention, and response to terrorist attacks and other disasters.
 States and local jurisdictions can use grants for planning, equipment, training and exercise needs.

 U.S. Department of Homeland Security—Federal Emergency Management Agency (FEMA) Emegency Management Performance Grants (EMPG) grants help state and local entities prepare for, prevent, mitigate, and respond to manmade or natural disasters.
-Eligible sub-grantees include emergency management agencies.
+Eligible sub-grantees are Iowa's county emergency management agencies.

 Funding in Recent Years

-In contrast to the reduced funding for most homeland security programs, there has been a steady increase in funding from the Emergency Management Performance Grant (EMPG).
-Local emergency management agencies are dependent on these funds to do the important work of responding to both emergency management and homeland security disaster events.
+In contrast to the reduced funding for most homeland security grant programs, there has been a slight increase in funding from the Emergency Management Performance Grant (EMPG).
+State and local emergency management agencies are dependent on these funds to do the important work of responding to both emergency management and homeland security disaster events.
 EMPG funds that are passed through HSEMD to local agencies cover on average 25 percent of local needs.
 While the state and local emergency management agencies are grateful for the funding, the reality is that more funding is critical to future responses.

 Click on the tab for answers to frequently-asked questions about grants.

 Q: What non-disaster grants does Iowa HSEMD manage?